 Snake Plant is an umbrella term for a range of plants in the Sansevieria genus.
 Notable varieties of Snake Plant include the Mother-in-Law's Tongue (Sansevieria laurentii and Sansevieria trifasciata Zeylanica) and the archetypal Snake: Sansevieria cylindrica.

 The Sansevieria cylindrica is a tough, easy-care succulent, found across the continent of Africa.
-It grows upright in a series of water-filled, spikey fronds.
+It grows upright in a series of water-filled, spiky fronds.
+They can be anything from a few inches to several feet high.
 You'll sometimes see these plaited or otherwise trained out of this upright growth habit, but we like our Snake Plants au naturale!

 Mother-in-Law's Tongues have similar properties, but where the Cylindrica's fronds are rounded (sometimes called witches fingers), Mother-in-Law's Tongues have flatter, weaving fronds and a tighter growth habit.